 kaimakan, the parish by a mudir.
-Each of these is supposed to act by advice of a council composed of the leading religious and civilian functionaries, Mohammedan and non-Mohammedan.
+Each of these governors is supposed to act by advice of a council composed of the leading religious and civilian functionaries, and counting amongst its members several of the principal Mohammedan and non-Mohammedan inhabitants of the district.
 In reality, however, the vali appoints all these councils, and they are popularly known as the "Councils of the Ayes."

-The rules laid down by the supreme Government for its own guidance are embodied in the hatti-sherif of Gulhane, promulgated in 1839, and in the hatti-humayum of 1856.
-These hatts promise equal rights to all the inhabitants of the empire, but have been carried out hitherto only very partially.
-A "constitution" was promulgated in December, 1876, on the assembling of the European Conference at Constantinople.
-It provides representative institutions, local self-government, and various improvements, but is likely to remain a dead letter.
+The rules which the supreme Government has deigned to lay down for its own guidance are embodied in the hatti-sherif of Gulhane, promulgated in 1839, and in the hatti-humayum of 1856.
+These hatts promise to all the inhabitants of the empire, without distinction of faith, equal rights, but have been carried out hitherto only very partially.
+A "constitution" was promulgated in December, 1876.
+It provides representative institutions, local self-government, and various improvements, but, like other efforts in the same direction, is likely to remain a dead letter.
+The Porte has been urged by England to introduce reforms of a most comprehensive nature, but with a Russian army encamped within a few days' march from Constantinople, and a large portion of the country in a state of revolt, it would be bold to predict what the immediate future may bring forth.

 The religious and judicial organization of the country is jealously watched over by the Sheik-el-Islam and the priests, and cannot possibly be changed.
 The imans are specially charged with the conduct of public worship.
 They include sheiks, or preachers; khatibs, who recite the official prayers; and the imans properly so called, who celebrate marriages and conduct interments.
 Judges and imans form a body known as ulemas, at whose head is placed a kazi-asker, or chief judge, and who are divided hierarchically into mollahs, kazis (kadis), and naibs.
+They are not paid by the State, but fix their own emoluments by levying a tax upon goods under litigation and upon legacies; that is to say, the law itself encourages them in improbity.
+Mixed tribunals offer some guarantees to the non-Mohammedan inhabitants of the Ottoman empire.

 The Greek Patriarch of Constantinople, as head of the Church in Turkey and civil director of the Greek communities, wields a considerable influence.
 He is elected by a synod of eighteen members, which administers the religious budget, and whose decisions in matters of faith are final.
-The heads of the Latin rite are a patriarch at Constantinople and the two Archbishops of Antivari and Durazzo.
+The three leading personages of the Latin rite are a patriarch at Constantinople and the two Archbishops of Antivari and Durazzo.
 The two Armenian Churches have each a patriarch at Constantinople.